ejbyne/chirper/README.md

 - Use Bcrypt to secure the passwords
 - Use DataMapper and PostgreSQL to save the data
 - Users don't have to be logged in to see the peeps
+- Show peeps in chronological order

 ## To do list

-- Refactor code into separate controller/partial/helper files
-- Show peeps in chronological order
 - Users can only peep if they are logged in
 - Users can start a conversation by replying to a peep from another user
+- Allow users to follow each other and view tweets from those they are following
 - Work on the CSS to make it look good